-Statistical features are able to better capture dependencies within local neighborhoods, and provide measurements that are more perceptually-relevant with respect to single points.
-Specifically, they are well-aligned with primary characteristics of human visual system, such as low-pass filtering and sensitivity to high-pass frequencies.
+Statistical features are able to better capture dependencies within local neighborhoods, and provide measurements that are more perceptually coherent with respect to single points.
+Specifically, they are well-aligned with primary characteristics of the human visual system, such as low-pass filtering and sensitivity to high-pass frequencies.
 Applying the mean in local regions mimics the former, whereas the standard deviation provides an estimate of the latter.
-Moreover, statistical features computed on a point contain contributions from its surroundings, alleviating the negative effects of an erroneous correspondence, or outlying descriptor values.
-That is, considering that distorted stimuli are characterized by point removal or displacement with respect to their reference positions, errors might be introduced by the matching algorithm, or individual descriptor values might be poorly estimated.
-Thus, for instance, comparing the means instead of the individual descriptor values, mitigates the error.
+Moreover, statistical features are computed per point and contain contributions from its surroundings, thus, alleviating the negative effects of an erroneous correspondence, or outlying descriptor values.
+That is, considering impaired stimuli that are characterized by point removal or displacement with respect to their pristine positions, errors might be introduced by the matching algorithm, or descriptor values might be poorly estimated.
+Hence, comparing means instead of descriptor values mitigates the error.